all2gos/all2gos.github.io/index.md

 ## Hello there

-I'm Rafal, AI specialist among chemists and chemistry specialist among AI developers 🧪 :laptop:
+I'm Rafal, AI specialist among chemists and chemistry specialist among AI developers 🧪 💻

 Here is my portfolio, a list of published articles, accomplishments, in a word, my personal website